 A vital aspect of our team members development programme at Woodthorn View is to support team members to understand how best to work with children and young people with complex needs and emotional behavioural difficulties.
-We receive support where required, from Child and Adolescent Mental Health Services, (CAMHS), and Local Authority Social Workers which reduces the need to use physical intervention in the home.
+We receive support where required, from Child and Adolescent Mental Health Services(CAMHS), CATs therapeutic services and Local Authority Social Workers which reduces the need to use physical intervention in the home.